 As with every other job, practice makes perfect.

-Other companies may include other requirements, but these 5 must-have skills and characteristics of a proofreader are mostly enough to get you a long way into your proofreading career.
+Other companies may include other requirements, but these characteristics of a proofreader are mostly enough to get you a long way into your proofreading career.

 How much do proofreaders make?

 Entry-level proofreaders can earn around $10 per hour, with an expected turnover of 500 to 1000 proofed words.